From the President

 - Defence NSW and its associated network of industries - such that they grow to regard RUSI (NSW) as a valued partner.

 - Selected University or professional groups who would like to benefit from the library assets AND the current programs and capabilities of the RUSI (NSW).

 - Those individuals, groups or organisations from the general public who wish to be engaged and stimulated with significant Defence related issues as presented by RUSI(NSW).

-• We need to work with other RUSI Branches and RUSI (National) in particular, to strengthen our collective capabilities, in order to attract the interest and support from National or International Defence industry(ies).
+• We need to work with other RUSI Branches and RUSI (National) in particular, to strengthen our collective capabilities, in order to attract active interest and support from National or International Defence industry(ies).

-• We need to build on the strengths of our Board members and supporters, and I acknowledge that there is a very significant range of interests and expertise in our new Board, and I thank each of them for their willingness to serve in this important role.
+• We need to build on the strengths of our Board members and supporters, and I acknowledge that there is a very significant range of interests and expertise in our Board, and I thank each of them for their willingness to serve in this important role.
 However, a constant challenge is RENEWAL, and I do hope that we get some nominations for new Board members in our Dec 2021 RUSI NSW AGM

 • We need to maximise the use of technology and systems - so that our RUSI (NSW) volunteers realise that every hour they can commit to RUSI (NSW) gives them high levels of satisfaction and personal return for their efforts.